PowerLedger/powr/docs/src/running-validator/validator-start.md

 solana balance --lamports
 ```

-Read more about the [difference between POWR and lamports here](../introduction.md#what-are-sols).
+Read more about the [difference between POWR and sparks here](../introduction.md#what-is-powr).

 ## Create Authorized Withdrawer Account